lantip/sawa/README.md

 **_sawa (ꦱꦮ)_** is an open source programming language, an interpreter to be precise, where you can write python code using javanese character.

-_sawa_ iku arane program iki sing ndadekake awakmu iso koding python nganggo aksara jawa.
+_sawa_ iku arané program iki sing ndadèkaké awakmu bisa kodhing Python nganggo aksara Jawa.

 - **Hello world**